fenix-framework/fenix-framework/docs/dml-reference.md

     Person playsRole owner;
     Address playsRole address {
         multiplicity 0..*;
-        '''indexed by country;'''
+        indexed by country;
     }
 }
 </pre>

 The attribute that instructs the framework to create the index is stated in bold.
 This means that each Person has at most one Address with a given country.
-If the index is deemed not to be unique, then the it must be declared in the following way: '''indexed by country #(*);'''
+If the index is deemed not to be unique, then the it must be declared in the following way: indexed by country #(*);

 ### Compilation Step